You are here:About>Computing & Technology>Visual Basic

 Client/Server

 A computing model that divides processing between two (or more) processes.
-A 'client' makes requests that are carried out by the 'server'.
+A client makes requests that are carried out by the server.
 It's important to understand that the processes could be running on the same computer but they normally run over a network.
-For example, when developing ASP applications, programmers often use PWS, a 'server' that runs on the same computer with a browser 'client' such as IE. When the same application goes into production, it normally runs over the Internet.
+For example, when developing ASP applications, programmers often use PWS, a server that runs on the same computer with a browser client such as IE. When the same application goes into production, it normally runs over the Internet.
 In advanced business applications, multiple layers of clients and servers are used.
 This model now dominates computing and replaced the model of mainframes and 'dumb terminals' which were really only display monitors attached directly to a large mainframe computer.

 COM